Teeuwynn has been a professional author for many years. She has written professionally about TV since 2000.

 9. The Car Curse

-In many seasons of the show a car has been given away as a prize sometime during the season.
+In many seasons of the show, a car has been given away as a prize sometime during the season.
 No Survivor who has ever won the car has gone on to win the game.
 Thus this prize has become known as the “car curse.”
 In recent years there has been no car giveaway on the show.
 This may be due to the car curse, as car companies may not want to be associated with this negative PR image.

 10. A World of Survivor